What you'll study

 Course code: Not required for this course.

-Applicants for Masters Programmes will be expected to have a good Honours Degree (usually a 2.1) in a related subject area.
-The College also encourages applications from those without formal qualifications who may be accepted on the basis of extensive professional experience.
+Applicants for Masters Programmes will be expected to have a good undergraduate degree in a related subject area.
+The College also encourages applications from those without formal qualifications who may be accepted on the basis of professional experience.

-You will be asked to submit an audition form with digital self-tapes, no more than two minutes each, performed in English:
+When you submit your online application you will be asked to submit an application form with digital self-tapes, no more than two minutes each, performed in English:

 Live Online Audition

 If successful at the first audition stage, you will be invited to attend a live online audition performing your classical piece in front of the panel.

 If successful at stage two, an offer may be made or you will be invited back to a third and final audition/interview.